BTMuli/MuCli/README.md

 ┌─────────┬─────────┬────────┬────────────────────────────────────────────┐
 │ (index) │ version │ enable │                description                 │
 ├─────────┼─────────┼────────┼────────────────────────────────────────────┤
-│   muc   │ '0.7.3' │  true  │  'A Node Cli for Personal Use by BTMUli.'  │
+│   muc   │ '0.7.4' │  true  │  'A Node Cli for Personal Use by BTMUli.'  │
-│   dev   │ '0.2.2' │  true  │ 'A SubCommand within MuCli for SubCommand' │
+│   dev   │ '0.2.2' │ false  │ 'A SubCommand within MuCli for SubCommand' │
 │   mmd   │ '0.7.4' │  true  │  'A SubCommand within MuCli for Markdown'  │
-│   pip   │ '0.4.1' │  true  │    'A SubCommand within MuCli for pip'     │
+│   pip   │ '0.4.2' │  true  │    'A SubCommand within MuCli for pip'     │
 │ typora  │ '0.7.3' │  true  │   'A SubCommand within MuCli for Typora'   │
 └─────────┴─────────┴────────┴────────────────────────────────────────────┘
 ```